kellyhyun/beginner-s_luck/README.md

 1. Download chromedriver: https://chromedriver.chromium.org/downloads.
 Make sure you get the right version that corresponds to your chrome browser!
 3. Navigate to one of our files: seleniumMain.py and change line 18 to s = Service("Your/Chromedriver/Path")
-4. Navigate to line 44 of the same file.
-You may have to adjust the request header depending on your browser.
+4. You may have to adjust the request header depending on your browser.
 Here is a link to instructions on how to find your own http header. https://mkyong.com/computer-tips/how-to-view-http-headers-in-google-chrome/#:~:text=To%20view%20the%20request%20or,displayed%20on%20the%20right%20panel.
+5. Once you get your http header, navigate to line 44 of the same file and change it to headers = {'User-Agent': 'Your http header'}
-5. Once those are completed, you're free to go!
+6. Once those are completed, you're free to go!
 Run mainKivy.py, our main code.

 Note that our program takes a couple of minutes to run.
 While the GUI shows "loading," feel free to go grab a cup of water and get ready for a movie!